theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/getting-started.md

 === ":products-yunio: Testrun Services in yunIO"

+	Follow the steps below to run services directly in {{ productName }}:

 	1. Navigate to the :yunio-nav-services: *Services* menu at the left side navigation area of the Designer.
 	2. Click :yunio-run: to open the *Run Service* menu of a service.